 Well, here I am.

-I have over eight years of experience in speculative fiction and publishing.
+I have over ten years of experience in speculative fiction and publishing.
 I’ve beta read for the likes of Mark Lawrence and Bradley P. Beaulieu.
 I’ve helped edit some anthologies.
-Heck, I’ve even written some stuff that’s been published.
+Heck, I’ve even written some stuff that’s been published (check out my books here).
 I’ve reviewed more books than I can possibly count, and managed to have a few of my reviews quoted on some covers.
-I’ve judged literary contests and worked as a slush reader for several small presses.
+I’ve judged literary contests and worked as a slush reader for several publishers.
 Throughout all of that, I’ve learned some stuff, and I’d love to put all the stuff I’ve learned to good use for you and your manuscript.

 Editing.
 It’s what I’ve been working toward for all of these years.